In the air filtration industry, professionals often raise questions such as:

 In variable air volume (VAV) systems, where airflow fluctuates frequently, filters must provide:

-- l Low initial resistance with slow resistance rise (only 90 Pa at E10)
+- Low initial resistance with slow resistance rise (only 90 Pa at E10)

-- l Stable high dust-holding capacity (recommended final resistance 450 Pa)
+- Stable high dust-holding capacity (recommended final resistance 450 Pa)

-- l Strength and durability (galvanized steel/aluminum frame ensures filter integrity)
+- Strength and durability (galvanized steel/aluminum frame ensures filter integrity)

 This is why NAFIL-B is widely applied in modern commercial and industrial VAV HVAC systems.